 Be kind and respectful.
 The relationship between mentors and mentees is really important.
 Mentees have questions, and the mentors are volunteering their time to answer them.
 So there’s just no room for people to have bad attitudes or behave inappropriately towards each other.
 Be kind, be cool, be respectful.

 Be on time.
 This is also part of #1 but also good to call out separately.
 If you book a session, please do try to be on time.
 The best is to be a little early, but we know, everyone is busy, and sometimes things slip through the cracks.
 So it’s ok to be a little late.
 If you’re late, mentors will stick around for 5 minutes after the session start time as a courtesy, and it will be up to the discretion of the mentor if they stay available longer than that.
 After the 5 mins, we assume you’re not coming.

-Mentors are NOT free design consultants.
-The Office Hours Project is a place for people to get the advice they need.
+Mentors are not free design consultants.
+The Office Hours Project is a free service for people to get the career advice they need.
 We encourage mentees to discuss a wide variety of topics with their mentor, and the mentors will do the best they can to provide guidance for whatever questions you have.
-We are not a design agency nor a consultancy, and the mentors will not provide direct contributions to your ongoing projects.
+The Office Hours Project is not a design agency nor a consultancy, and the mentors will not provide direct contributions to your ongoing projects.

 Learn from all levels.
 We have mentors from across the spectrum of experience and you can learn a lot from people of all experience levels.
 No matter where you are in your career path, the Office Hours mentors can provide guidance for a wide variety of different topics.

 Share your experiences.
 If you had a good experience working with the mentors in the Office Hours Project, we encourage you to tell other people about it.
 Let people know that this service was helpful for you and tell people how easy it was to book a session!
 Sharing on social media is excellent!